 VSee, Zoom, GoToMeeting — with all the options out there for doing telehealth and telemedicine, how do you know what works best for your telemedicine needs?
-It’s been awhile since we’ve looked at Zoom and Citrix’s GoToMeeting (GTM) products, so we decided to check them out again and see how VSee is stacking up.
+It’s been awhile since we’ve looked at Zoom and Citrix GoToMeeting (GTM) products, so we decided to check them out again and see how VSee is stacking up.

-Design and User Experience
+Telehealth Design and User Experience

 Another problem is while Zoom and GTM have a lot of cool meeting features (which I’ll discuss later).
 The downside with this is the complexity — there were simply too many tabs and icons to figure out.
 For example, it took me quite a while to learn how to go to a previously scheduled meeting.
 And the audio had a phone-in option that was initially quite confusing.

-As mentioned earlier, Zoom and GTM have some great conference room features that VSee lacks.
+As mentioned earlier, Zoom and GTM does have some nice conference meeting features that VSee lacks.
 For example, one feature GTM has that I really like is the “raise hand” option where a participant clicks on a button to virtually “raise his hand,” and the moderator can call on the person to share his thoughts in the meeting.
 It also has a nice phone-in option so participants who don’t have access to a webcam can join in.
 With Zoom, the video screen of the person talking automatically enlarges, drawing everyone’s attention to him.
 I find these features very smart and efficient especially in a meeting with multiple participants.